-Youth Workers to Learn to Better Deal with Secondary Traumatic Stress
+Youth Workers to Learn to Better Deal with Secondary Traumatic Stress (STS)

 Secondary Traumatic Stress (STS) is a rapidly growing problem.
 Youth workers face a significant risk.